epics-modules/lua/documentation/adding_libraries.md

 that will go through and open the libraries so you don't need to open another instance of the lua shell.

-## Quick Static Libraries From Epics
+## Quick Static Libraries From Epics (EPICS base 3.15.6 or higher only)

 If you already have gone through the trouble of registering functions into the IOC shell, you can quickly bind all of those functions into a lua library by using *luaEpicsLibrary*.
 This works